levikline/vscode-style-ext-switcher/README.md

 ## Keybinding Setup

-To use `vscode-styleswitch`, you need to set up custom keybindings.
+To use `vscode-style-ext-switcher`, you need to set up custom keybindings.
 This allows you to quickly switch between related files with a single keystroke.

 ### Example Keybindings